-5 Ways to Send An email from the Linux Command Line
+5 Easy Ways to Send An email from the Linux Command Line [ Ultimate Guide ]

 But this is not often enough; we still need to send emails from the system command line on occasion.
 This guide will show you 5 Ways to Send An email from the Linux Command-Line.
 This is useful for sending emails from shell scripts, cronjobs, and other automated processes.